 Holiday entitlement will continue to accrue at the rate provided under your contract.
-If your adoption leave will continue into the next holiday year, any holiday entitlement that cannot reasonably be taken before starting your adoption leave can be carried over and must be taken immediately before returning to work unless your manager agrees otherwise.
-You should try to limit carry over to one week's holiday or less.
-Carry over of more than one week is at your manager's discretion.
+If you are unable to take some or all of your statutory holiday entitlement as a result of taking a period of adoption leave, you will be entitled to carry forward up to 28 days of your untaken leave into the following leave year.
+Carry over holiday must be taken immediately before returning to work unless your manager agrees otherwise.
 Please discuss your holiday plans with your manager in good time before starting your adoption leave.
 All holiday dates are subject to approval by your manager.